We welcome feedback from students, families and members of the community as it helps us know what we are doing well and what we can improve.

 Making a complaint as a member of the department

-If you have a complaint, you should lodge it with your immediate manager outlining the nature of your complaint and indicating that you would like to resolve the issue.
-If the complaint is about your immediate manager then discuss the issue with the manager one above.
+If you have a complaint, lodge it with your immediate manager.
+You will need to outline what your complaint is about and how you would like to resolve it .
+If the complaint is about your immediate manager, then discuss the issue with the manager one step above (your manager’s manager).

 Report fraud or corruption

-If you have knowledge or reason to believe a departmental employee, contractor or service provider has been involved in fraudulent or corrupt conduct, you should report it as a complaint or public interest disclosure.
+If you know or have reason to believe a departmental employee, contractor or service provider has been involved in fraudulent or corrupt conduct, you should report it as a complaint or public interest disclosure.

 Offer feedback or complimenting a member of the department

-If you wish to pass on general feedback or a compliment, please contact the department switchboard on (03) 9637 2000 and ask for the business area involved.
+If you wish to pass on general feedback or a compliment, contact the department switchboard.
+Phone (03) 9637 2000 and ask for the business area involved.

 Raising privacy concerns